Bachelor of Science in Intelligent Systems Engineering

 One course is typically 3–4 credit hours.

-For specific requirements, see the School of Informatics and Computing undergraduate academic bulletin.
+For specific requirements, see the School of Informatics, Computing, and Engineering undergraduate academic bulletin.
 Students should pursue the academic requirements of the year that they entered IU Bloomington.
 The academic requirements outlined in the academic bulletin in effect at the time of your matriculation will remain the same throughout your degree program, assuming you graduate within eight years.
 Check the list of academic bulletins below to find the version you should use.